 An error occurred in a journey, you've fixed it and wish to rerun the journey

 Duplication may occur when journeys are re-run and the trigger event goes through the entire journey.
-So be sure to check and remove duplicates (if present) before re-executing.
+So ensure to check and remove duplication (if present) before re-executing.

 Click the Rerun button to re-execute the journey.
 The journey will re-execute with the same trigger event flushing through the actions down the line.
 Also, a new ID of the re-executed journey will be created on the History page:

-Any modifications that are incorporated in a journey gets saved with a unique version ID.
+Versions help in viewing the changes done in a journey and backtracking to a specific version so that a user does not need to start from scratch.
+Each modification incorporated in a journey and saved successfully comes up with a unique version ID.
 The Versions tab stores the details of all the journey versions depicting the version number, date and time the changes were made, the name of the modifier, and a label for the current version:

-You can view the earlier versions of the journey by clicking on a specific version bar.
-The journey will open highlighting the trigger and action(s) configured:
+You can view the previous versions of the journey by clicking on a specific version number.
+The journey of that associated version will open highlighting the trigger and action(s) configured:

-Expand the Trigger and Steps statements to view the modifications incorporated in the input fields.
+Expand the Event and Steps statements to view the modifications incorporated in the input fields.
 If you want to restore this version, click the Restore button.
-The older version will become the current journey version will all the input data of that version.
+The restored version becomes the current version of the journey with all the input data of that version.

 Switch off the journey execution when you want to restore one of its previous versions.
-If the journey is in the execution state, the Restore button will get disabled and you won't be able to restore it.
+If the journey is in the execution state, the Restore button gets disable and you won't be able to restore it.

-To move out of the Restore version window, click the Back to versions link at the top-left corner of the screen.
+To move out of the Restore version window, click the Back to journey link at the top-left corner of the screen.